Adi3042/Adi3042/README.md

 ### 👨‍💻 &nbsp;**About Me**

-- 🎓 Pursuing B.Tech in CSE from United College of Engineering and Research (AKTU).
 - 📊 Interested in Data Science, Machine Learning, and Data Visualization.
 - 💻 Hands-on with Python, Power BI, Tableau, and open-source projects.
 - 🚀 Always learning new technologies and improving my skills.